mprzymus/nlp_l2/README.md

 Create another dataset in `data.py` that will extract the embeddings, the template is already there (we extract them once to speed up the training process, as the dataset fits into memory).

+### ewbst & hwbst
+Extract arch from https://clarin-pl.eu/dspace/handle/11321/446 as wntests.
+Run hwbst.sh and ewbst.sh.
+Output is written in adequate out.txt file.
+If you want to generate only for n query set, add n as argument.